Accept Apple Pay with UI components

 Start the Apple Pay sessionclient side

-method with the valid session object containing all required information you created above, the Apple Pay session will be started.
+By calling the setApplePayData method with the valid session object containing all required information you created above, the Apple Pay session will be started.
 After the session is started, the browser invokes the onvalidatemerchant handler, which will fetch a merchant session from the server, and the merchant validation process is started.
 The browser then displays the payment sheet.

 // This will provide a default onvalidatemerchant implementation